walkswiththebear/ConsecutiveSequences/README.md

  - `numElements` is a js integer, and `numElements` >= 1.

  - `minLength` is a js integer, and `minLength` >= 2.

 ***

+#### `numberOfPermutationsWithAtLeastOneConsecutiveSequenceOfLength(numElements, length)`

+Returns the number of permutations of `numElements` elements that have at least one consecutive sequence of length equal to `length`.
+The result type is bigInt.

+This algorithm is provided mainly as an example of how to use the algorithms that deal with the number of permutations with certain configurations of maximal consecutive sequences to answer questions about the number of permutations with certain configurations of consecutive sequences.
+In this case, it is as simple as calling the function

+`numberOfPermutationsWithAtLeastOneMaximalConsecutiveSequenceOfLengthGreaterThanOrEqualTo`

+That's because for a permutation to have a consecutive sequence of some length is equivalent to having a maximal consecutive sequence greater than or equal to that length.

+##### Preconditions:

+ - `numElements` is a js integer, and `numElements` >= 1.

+ - `length` is a js integer, and `length` >= 2.

+***

+#### `numberOfPermutationsWithGivenNumberOfConsecutiveSequencesOfLength(numElements, length, count)`

+Returns the number of permutations of `numElements` elements that have `count` many consecutive sequences of length equal to `length`.

+This algorithm is provided mainly as an example of how to use the algorithms that deal with the number of permutations with certain configurations of maximal consecutive sequences to answer questions about the number of permutations with certain configurations of consecutive sequences.

+##### Preconditions:

+ - `numElements` is a js integer, and `numElements` >= 1.

+ - `length` is a js integer, and `length` >= 2.

+ - `count` is a js integer, and `count` >= 0.

+***